 If you have a complaint about issues relating to foster and kinship care:

 Wherever possible, issues will be raised and resolved at the local level with the child or young person’s DCP case worker, and/or with the Carer’s foster care agency support work or kinship care team support worker.

-CFC-SA can help Carers to identify concerns, communicate issues, consider options, navigate systems and to propose resolutions through our individual advocacy services.
+CF&KC-SA can help Carers to identify concerns, communicate issues, consider options, manage complaints, seek internal and external reviews, navigate systems and to propose resolutions through our individual advocacy services.

-Please contact CFC-SA and tell us.
+Please contact CF&KC-SA and tell us.
 We welcome all feedback and aim to resolve complaints about our service.